 The single-family home market in Plano is hot, and getting hotter, with prices on the rise like never before.
 We can see why, considering that new and established neighborhoods have great selections of amazing homes, and with the amenities and schools, these properties are proven to retain their value.

-Plano is a shopping destination, too, with major shopping centers including the Shops at Willow Bend, Legacy Town Center, and Collin Creek Mall.
+Plano is a shopping destination, too, with major shopping centers including the Shops at Willow Bend and Legacy Town Center.
 Legacy Town Center and Willow Bend are hot spots for luxury retailers and restaurants, too.

 It's also an extremely mobile city, with access to two major north-south thoroughfares (Dallas North Tollway and Highway 75), as well as the President George Bush Turnpike and State Highway 121 for east-west traffic.
 Plano is also a DART member city with two light rail stations — one in downtown Plano and one at Parker Road.